Pine County meth dealer sentenced, trafficking suspects arrested

 In July, Gerald Allen Jensen, a Pine County resident was sentenced in federal court to 112 months in prison on drug-related charges.
 Following release from prison, Jensen will be obligated to seven years of supervised release.

 According to a task force press release, the Minnesota U.S. Attorney’s Office is prosecuting the case, and sentencing is imminent for three others.
-An Isanti County resident is facing 100-262 months, a drug runner from St. Paul is facing 57-108 months, one of the two drug sources from California is facing 51-210 months and, one suspect remains at large and is presumed to be outside the U.S.
+An Isanti County resident is facing 100-262 months, a drug runner from St. Paul is facing 57-108 months, one of the two drug sources from California is facing 51-210 months.
+One suspect remains at large and is presumed to be outside the U.S.

 Suspected drug traffickers arrested